Golnar Khosrowshahi: Career

 In recent years, the company has expanded via acquisition, including acquiring TVT Music Enterprises in 2010, Reverb Music in 2012, P&P Songs in 2013, Chrysalis Records in 2019 and Shapiro Bernstein in 2020.
 In 2021, Reservoir Media also acquired Tommy Boy Records for a reported $100 million dollars.

 Reservoir has since earned the Publisher of the Year Award at Music Business Worldwide’s The A&R Awards in 2017 and 2019.
 The company also won Music Week’s Independent Publisher of the Year in 2020 and in 2022.

 Outside the company, working alongside Artist Director and cellist Yo-Yo Ma, Khosrowshahi served as Board Chair of Silkroad, a musical collective founded in 2000, and now serves as a Director.
-She is also a Director on the board of the National Music Publishers Association (NMPA), a trade association representing all American music publishers and their songwriting partners (since June 2015), a member of the Steering Committee of the Asia Society Triennial, a multi-venue festival of art, ideas and innovation that focuses on art from and about Asia and the diaspora (since May 2019), and as board member of Restaurant Brands International, one of the world’s largest quick service restaurant companies with more than $34 billion in system-wide sales and approximately 27,000 restaurants in more than 100 countries and U.S. territories.
-Khosrowshahi was also named a member of the board of directors of Nomad Foods (2021-2022).
-In 2022, she joined the New York Philharmonic Board of Directors.
+She is also a Director on the board of the National Music Publishers Association (NMPA), a trade association representing all American music publishers and their songwriting partners (since June 2015), a member of the Steering Committee of the Asia Society Triennial, a multi-venue festival of art, ideas and innovation that focuses on art from and about Asia and the diaspora (since May 2019), and as board member for the esteemed orchestra and organization the New York Philharmonic.
+Khosrowshahi previously served as a board member of Restaurant Brands International, one of the world’s largest quick service restaurant companies with more than $34 billion in system-wide sales and approximately 27,000 restaurants in more than 100 countries and U.S. territories, as well as a board member of Nomad Foods (2021-2022).

 She is a director emeritus of the Hospital for Sick Children Foundation in Toronto and a trustee emeritus of Pearson College, a United World College.

 Awards and accolades

-Khosrowshahi was named to Billboard’s Power List in 2020 and 2022, and was honored as one of Billboard’s Most Powerful Female Executives in 2017, 2018 and 2019 and a Billboard Indie Power Player in 2017 and 2018.
-Additionally, in 2022, Billboard named her the recipient of the Executive of the Year Award at their annual Women In Music Awards.
-That same year, Khosrowshahi was named to Variety's New York Women's Impact Report 2022.
+Khosrowshahi was named to Billboard’s Power List in 2020, 2022 and 2021, and was honoured as one of Billboard’s Most Powerful Female Executives in 2017, 2018 and 2019 and a Billboard Indie Power Player in 2017 and 2018.
+Additionally, in 2022, Billboard named her the recipient of the Executive of the Year Award at their annual Women In Music Awards, and in 2023 she earned a spot in Billboard's Women in Music Hall of Fame.
+Khosrowshahi was also named to Variety's New York Women's Impact Report 2022.

+During Billboard's Women in Music Awards ceremony in 2023, Khosrowshahi gave an address about the ongoing plight of women in Iran, showcasing the strength of women on a global scale and the importance of the freedom of expression, and featuring a performance by Iranian-American musician Chloe Pourmorady.

 Personal life

 Khosrowshahi lives in New York City.
 She is a classically trained pianist through the Royal Academy of Music in London, England and the Royal Conservatory of Music in Canada.

+Khosrowshahi is the cousin of Dara Khosrowshahi, the current CEO of Uber.